Thermostats without conjugate points: Conjugate points and Green bundles

 \begin{lemma} Let $k\in \mathcal{C}^\infty(\R)$ be such that any non-trivial solution $z$ to the equation

 vanishes at most once.
 If such $z$ vanishes once, then $|z(t)|$ is unbounded as $t\to\pm\infty$. \end{lemma}

-\begin{proof} By normalizing, it suffices to consider the case where $z(0)=0$ and $\dot{z}(0)=1$.
-For each $t_0\neq 0$, we know thanks to the one-time vanishing property and the homogeneity of equation \eqref{eq:general-jacobi-equation} that there exists a unique solution $z_{t_0}$ with $z_{t_0}(0)=1$ and $z_{t_0}(t_0)=0.$
+\begin{proof} By normalizing if needed, it suffices to consider the case where $z(0)=0$ and $\dot{z}(0)=1$.
+For each $t_0\neq 0$, we know thanks to the one-time vanishing property and the homogeneity of \eqref{eq:general-jacobi-equation} that there exists a unique solution $z_{t_0}$ with $z_{t_0}(0)=1$ and $z_{t_0}(t_0)=0.$

 We claim that

 Indeed, since both sides satisfy \eqref{eq:general-jacobi-equation} and agree at $t=-1$ and $t=0$, the one-time vanishing property tells us that they must agree for all $t\in \R$.

 Differentiating with respect to $t$ and setting $t=0$, we obtain